arby36/monobot/README.md

-# sidbot ∞ Discord Bot
+# MonoBot ∞ Discord Bot
-A bot for my Discord server, East Chat
+A bot for my Discord server, Monotone

 Built on Discord.js

+Note, East Chat has turned into Monotone Server, therefore, we changed the bot's name from SidBot to MonoBot.

 ## To download and run: